 Attendance grew from 10 parents and 20 kids to around 40 parents and 50 kids.
 C2C was appointed a new volunteer leader.
 C2C began providing training hours and a summer Play Date Park Tour.
 Ibsen Adoption Network provided leadership coaching.

 Attendance grew to 60 parents and 60 kids.
 ECC hired the volunteer leader to lead Compelled to Care part-time.
 C2C Hosted weekly trainings.
 Collaborated with other churches on Foster Aware & The Empowered to Connect Conference.
 Guest trainers began to teach.

 Attendance grew to 70 parents and 90 kids.
 Compelled to Care added monthly meet-ups and a women's bible study.
 More guest speakers were added.
 Facebook engagement increased.
 C2C hosted a second location at ECC's McCleary Campus in collaboration with Fostering Together.

-COVID 19 forced all everything online.
+COVID 19 forced everything online.
 In-person events were cancelled and refunded.
-C2C added 3 online meet-ups via Facebook Room.
+C2C added 3 online meet-ups via Facebook Rooms.
 Leaders went LIVE every Saturday night in the Facebook group and an average of 175 people watched.
 The team dropped off Doorstep Care Packages on families' front porches every week, sent cards and made encouraging phone calls.
-The collaborative group of leaders decided to become more official and launched the We Foster Wa. initiative launched and used social media to increase awareness about foster care.
+The collaborative group of leaders decided to become more official and launch the We Foster Wa. initiative.
+They used social media to increase awareness about foster care.
 They launched a group for potential foster parents that grew to over 300 members in 6 months.
 C2C also partnered with 1MillionHome to raise awareness about global orphan care and separated children by hosting the Virtual Reunited Worship Night.

 C2C becomes a non-profit for the purpose of growing more ministries like this in other counties and to increase the impact they are having on the Olympia area.